 Squash multiple commits together

-There is a great StackOverflow question about this with a huge variety of answers: Squash my last X commits together using Git.
+See the unfortunately huge variety of answers to Squash my last X commits together using Git.

 In my experience there is little need to keep all the old commits’ information in the new message.
-So I would use ‘fixup’ instead of ‘squash’ if using interactive rebase, or otherwise clear and rewrite the message to describe the overall change.
+So I would use ‘fixup’ instead of ‘squash’ if using interactive rebase, or otherwise delete and rewrite the message when soft resetting.